exakat/exakat/docs/Development.rst

 * InterfaceDefinition : Docs for InterfaceDefinition

+* InterfaceLike : Is this an abstract method, from an abstract class or an interface.

 * Is : checks that the property  has the value

 * IsArgument : checks if the current atom is an argument of a function or method call